-German transmission specialist ZF has developed a nine-speed automatic transmission
+German transmission specialist ZF has developed a

 , primarily for use in vehicles with transversely-mounted engines, which tend to be front-wheel-drivers.
 ZF claims the new ‘box will significantly improve fuel economy, while continuing to deliver strong performance and excellent refinement.

 One of the first vehicles to feature this nine-speed automatic will reportedly be the Range Rover Evoque from Land Rover.
 The Dodge Dart is expected to be another